Coding - Random Walks

 probs = x @ P

-We can then draw the next node based on the probabilities
+We can then draw the next node based on these probabilities:

 next_node = np.random.choice(n_nodes, p=probs)